Black turtle bean nutrition: calories, carbs, GI, protein, fiber, fats

 Production and Consumption

-The common beans are considered one the most important sources of protein, especially in North America, Latin America, Asia-Pacific, and several parts of Africa.
+Common beans are considered one of the most important protein sources, especially in North America, Latin America, Asia-Pacific, and several parts of Africa.

-Parts of the reason for the growth of bean consumption worldwide are the environmentally aware consumers switching meat for beans out of ethical and ecological reasons.
+Parts of the reason for the growth of bean consumption worldwide is that environmentally aware consumers switch meat for beans out of ethical and ecological reasons.

 Major common bean-producing regions are found in all parts of Africa, Southeast Asia, Europe, and the Andean (29).

-Despite the nutritional and economic importance of common beans, it has turned out to be a low-yielding crop in African and Latin American regions (29).
+Despite the nutritional and economic importance of common beans, they have turned out to be a low-yielding crop in African and Latin American regions (29).

 References